AnnamariaTatrai/Balance/README.md

 # Balance
-This repository is for our master thesis project
+This repository is for our master thesis project.
+This is a line from RStudio.